The Keurig Vue in a Nutshell

 In short, what others have been saying has been confirmed extensively.
 The Vue series has been discontinued as its successor, the 2.0 series, usurped the throne.
 Amazon keeps them in stock as well as their eponymous V-cups but it looks as though the other mainstream retail giants are carrying a more limited selection.

 So if you have an existing Vue (and it still functions great) you’re certainly going to want to know where to find those elusive pods and the best deals on them in those places.
 Vue pod assortments come in an elegant looking black box and you can see where it clearly states their intended use.

 Look for little teeny “icons” on a yellow background that represent the different beverage types used.
 There is one for “Coffee and tea” a second one for “Cafe” drinks (like lattes) and a third for iced beverages.

 In my experience your best bet is online to get the best deals and selection of pod assortments and accessories.
 Altogether, the Keurig Vue series is awesome and I wish there were more of them on the market!

 Good luck!
 Do you have a Keurig Vue series brewer and love it?
+Are you seeking additional parts for it?
 Please share your thoughts below!